 - Idaho 208 Challenge finishers will receive awards at the RONR or Beaverhead finish lines.
-300K Challenge finishers will receive awards at the end of season ITUS party at The Pulse.
+50K Vertical Challenge finishers will receive awards at the end of season ITUS party at The Pulse.
 See all Challenge details here.

 Dirty Dozen Awards

-- The Dirty Dozen (top 3 Open men, top 3 Open women, top 3 Masters men, top 3 Masters women) with the most points accumulated at the end of the year win prizes from our sponsors.
+- The Dirty Dozen (top 6 men, top 6 women) with the most points accumulated at the end of the year win prizes from our sponsors.

 The Gnarly Bear Endurance Runs will be the final race in the series for the year.
 We will celebrate your accomplishment with a final awards presentment that will be held at a special party (date and location to be announced at the end of the year).
 Overall prizes will be awarded to the Dirty Dozen with the most points at the end of the year.
 You do not need to be present to receive your awards if you participated or placed in the series.
 Awards for winners or finishers not present at the party can be picked up at The Pulse Running & Fitness Shop by locals or shipped to out of state winners.